Manja Rogan: NK Mura, 2009–2017

 In the 2012–13 season, Rogan started the season with a debut in qualifying tournament of the 2012–13 UEFA Women's Champions League.
 On 13 August 2012, she scored her first ever two Champions League goals, one on a penalty, in a 9–1 win against Gintra Universitetas.
 She finished the tournament defeating Ataşehir Belediyesi 2–4 on aggregate and scored one goal.
-Rogan finished the season with her second consecutive Double with WFC Pomurje.
+Rogan finished the season with her second consecutive Double with NK Mura.
 The team won 2013 Slovenian Cup when defeating WFC Rudar Škale in the final.
 On 19 May 2013, two rounds before finishing, Rogan won championship title in Slovenian Women's League.
 She scored the third goal in a 5–0 win against WFC Radomlje.
 Rogan made 36 appearances in all competitions, where she scored 32 goals, including 3 in Champions League, 13 under-17, and 1 in Slovenian Cup.

 In the 2013–14 season, Rogan participated in the qualifying tournament of the 2013–14 UEFA Women's Champions League in August 2013.
 She finished the tournament second in the group.
 Rogan won her third Double in a row.
 On 21 May 2014, she played the 2014 Slovenian Cup final against WFC Rudar Škale, and the team won 4–1 on aggregate.
 On 8 June 2014, the last round before finishing the league, Rogan won her third championship title with the club in Slovenian Women's League.
 She finished the season with 24 appearances in all competitions, scoring 16 goals.

 In the 2014–15 season, Rogan continued her rising career.
 The season started with 2014–15 UEFA Women's Champions League qualifying round.
 On 11 August 2014, Rogan scored her Champions League goal in a 0–4 win against Pärnu JK.
-WFC Pomurje finished as best runners-up in the group and advanced to the Round of 32 of 2014–15 UEFA Women's Champions League.
+NK Mura finished as best runners-up in the group and advanced to the Round of 32 of 2014–15 UEFA Women's Champions League.
 On 8 October 2014, Rogan played the first leg against Italian Torres at Lendava Sports Park, Lendava.
 The first half ended 0–2 on aggregate.
 Rogan levelled the scores direct from a corner in the second half.
 The game ended up a 2–4.
 On 15 October 2014, she played the second leg on Stadio Vanni Sanna, Sassari.
-In the away leg, WFC Pomurje lost 1–3, and exited their tournament in the Round of 32.
+In the away leg, NK Mura lost 1–3, and exited their tournament in the Round of 32.
 After the winter break, Rogan was made the first captain of the team.
 On 10 May 2015, four rounds before finishing, she won her fourth championship title in a row.
 On 31 May 2015, Rogan lifted the Slovenian Women's League trophy.
 She made 24 appearances in all competitions, where she scored 15 goals, including 2 in Champions League, and 1 in Slovenian Cup.